Thyringer/zuse/README.md

 type Even is {i : Int | i &mod 2 = 0}
 ```

-In fact, all data constructors, unless defined manually, return their parameters as tuples:
+In fact, all data constructors return their arguments together as a single tuple:

 ```nim
 rec = Rectangle 12.3 45.6
 a = rec.1 # a → 45.6
 ```

-Furthermore, data constructors are possible that describe tuples with field names (record):
+Furthermore, data constructors are possible that describe a tuple with field names (record):

 ```nim
 type MailingAddress t has MailingAddress